• Skip to main content

 Cutting the Wood to Size

-Using your measurements, cut the wood to the appropriate size.
-If you’re not comfortable with this step, many hardware stores offer cutting services.
-Be sure to follow safety precautions if using power tools.
+Using your measurements, cut the wood to size.
+If you’re not comfortable with power tools, many hardware stores will cut boards to your exact dimensions for a small fee instead.
+Follow standard safety precautions if you’re cutting it yourself.

 Sanding the Surfaces and Edges